mickfuzz/phd4/_posts/2021-12-19-3M-framework.md

 ALTER - DRAW ON LITERATURE IF POSSIBLE  AND revise down - OR MOVE LATER THERE IS A LOT OF THIS ON THE CONSTRUCTIVIST LITERATURE ON TOOLS / SOFTWARE PRINCIPLES.
-WIDE WALLS ETC
+WIDE WALLS ETC WHAT IS SPECIAL ABOUT GAME MAKING  - PERHAPS MORE RESEARCH ON LIT?
+PERHAPS PRECURSOR OF LATER OBSERVATIONS?

 This section explores tensions that have emerged for myself and learners when  using game making tools.